HERE ARE SOME resources to help you out – from a Christian perspective!

 PODCASTS

-Today, we’re talking about the former head of Venezuela appearing in court in Manhattan; Tim Walz ending his gubernatorial reelection campaign amid Minnesota’s fraud investigations; the CDC overhauling childhood vaccine schedules; and other top news for Wednesday, January 7.
+Today, we’re talking about President Trump’s declaration that the U.S’s conflict with Iran is nearly “complete;” a New York City ISIS-inspired bomb plot near the mayor’s residence; the NFL getting ready for free-agency season with some high-dollar player moves; and other top news for Wednesday, March 11th.
 Stay informed while remaining focused on Christ with The Pour Over.
 Looking to support us?
 You can choose to pay here Check out our sponsors!
 We actually use and enjoy every single one.
-Cru Wild Alaskan Safe House Project Gloo QAVA CCCU Filament Bible Upside Mosh LMNT Theology in the Raw Not Just Sunday Podcast Bible Gateway Plus
+Cru Wild Alaskan HelloFresh Safe House Project QAVA CCCU Upside Mosh LMNT Bible Gateway Plus Life Application Study Bible Unto Compelled Podcast I Choose Love TPO Corrections Page

 More curated media on politics: